South Korea - Nutrition

 Nutrition-sensitive: Interventions that address underlying causes of malnutrition and that take into account cross-sector actions and impacts (i.e., improving access to diverse foods).

-The World Food Programme (WFP) has an office in Seoul and South Korea makes ongoing contributions in support of specific appeals.
-In 2020, the South Korean Ministry of Foreign Affairs (MOFA) committed to providing US$4 million of humanitarian assistance to tackle food insecurity in partner countries across the Asian and African regions through the Food and Agricultural Organization (FAO) and in collaboration with the WFP.
-In addition, KOICA has announced US$6 million over a five-year period (2020 to 2024) via the WFP, to address malnutrition in Madagascar.
-KOICA's funding will be used to improve maternal and children’s nutritional health, establish a collective farm, and provide lunches at schools.
+The World Food Programme (WFP) has an office in Seoul, South Korea.
+In 2021, MOFA made a commitment of US$2 million to support school lunches in Guinea, Rwanda, and Benin.
+In the same year, MOFA committed to providing US$9 million of humanitarian assistance to address the food crisis in Afghanistan.
+In addition, KOICA has announced US$6 million over five years (2020-2024), via the WFP, to address malnutrition in Madagascar.
+KOICA's funding will be used to improve maternal and child nutritional health, establish a collective farm, and provide lunches at schools.

 The Ministry of Foreign Affairs leads South Korea’s nutrition strategy development